sinan97787-hue/customer_behaviour_analysis/README.md

       - Build presentation deck using Gamma AI

 ## 👨‍💻 About the Author
-Hey, I’m Muhammed sinan ,data analyst intren
+Hey, I’m Muhammed Sinan, a Data Analyst intern.